-You must have a copy of the Villager

-handbookonSustainableGardens.
-That is the brata manual needed for
+You must have a copy of the Villager handbook on Sustainable Gardens.
+That is the brata manual needed for you to make sense of this manual.

+It provides you with suggested daily topics for the training - and activities.
+Those are suggestions.
+As you gain experience you will find you change things to suit the situation.
+Great.
 Remember trainers are primarily doers.
 Don't just be a talker.
 You will be so much 'MORE' if your training is coming from your own actions and garden experiences.